 - Bathrooms are only at the ferry landing on Alcatraz and up near the lighthouse.

-- Alcatraz terrain is not stroller-friendly.
+- Alcatraz’s terrain is not stroller-friendly.
 Plan to wear your baby or wait until they can walk.

 Plan your trip to Alcatraz

 Pick a day in the future when you want to take your adventure.
-Tickets are available for purchase 90 days in advance, and sell out quickly.
-Buy tickets here >
+Tickets are available for purchase 90 days in advance, and sell out quickly (though if you want to go last minute, it’s worth checking since there may be a few tickets here and there) Buy tickets here >

 Toddler (4 and under): FREE

-I was a total sucker and bought my tickets from a different website and paid $32 in extra fees.
-Ugh, don't do that.
+When Heather brought her boys a few years ago she accidentally bought her tickets from a different website and paid $32 in extra fees.
+Ugh, don’t do that.
 Save your money for parking or chocolate.
-You want ALCATRAZ CRUISES DOT COM and not any other website like ALCATRAZ TIX FOR YOU.
+You want CityExperiences.com and not any other website like ALCATRAZ TIX FOR YOU.

 Getting to Pier 33 Alcatraz Landing from the East Bay